rdoerga/Snowflake-Volt-integration/README.md

         </configuration>
     </export>

-create a stored procedure to publish from Volt onto the queue, like this for example:
+create a stored procedure to publish from Volt onto the queue, like this for example (attached as DDL.SQL):

 create stream volttopic export to target test ( name varchar(100) not null,